Kurukshetra: History

 Kurukshetra reached the zenith of its progress during the reign of King Harsha (c.
 590–647 CE) during which Chinese scholar Xuanzang visited Thanesar.
 Civil war broke out when Harsha (of the Pushyabhuti dynasty) died without a successor in 647.
 A Kashmiri army briefly conquered Kurukshetra in 733 but were unable to establish dominion in the area.
 In 736, the Tomara dynasty was founded and they took over the region.
 Around the early 9th century, Kurukshetra lost its independence to Bengal.
 Mahmud of Ghazni sacked Kurukshetra in 1014 and Muslim raiders sacked it in 1034.
 Kurukshetra was incorporated into the Delhi Sultanate in 1206.
 Other than a short moment of independence from the result of a rebellion within the Sultanate in 1240, Kurukshetra was under the control of Delhi until 1388.

 Kurukshetra became independent once again after the steep decline of the Delhi Sultanate and the raids of Tamerlane near the region.
 The Sayyid dynasty incorporated Kurukshetra into their territory though the city likely enjoyed some autonomy.
 The area was much more firmly controlled under the subsequent Lodi dynasty.
 Some damages to Kurukshetra and its structures occurred during this period.
 Kurukshetra became part of the Mughal Empire after Babur quashed a local rebellion in 1526.
 Under Akbar, Kurukshetra once again became a spiritual center not only for Hindus but also for Sikhs and Muslims.

 Between the late 17th and early 18th centuries, Kurukshetra was controlled by the forces of the Maratha Empire until the British took over Delhi in 1803.
 In 1805, the British took Kurukshetra after defeating the Maratha forces in the Second Anglo-Maratha War, who were controlling the city.
 Since 1947, Kurukshetra has become a popular spiritual center and has seen much infrastructure, development, and restoration of old structures.

 Geography

+Kuruksetra is located at around 30° North and 77° East.

 Kurukshetra city is surrounded by Patiala, Ludhiana, Jalandhar, Amritsar to the northwest, Ambala, Chandigarh, Shimla to the north, Yamuna Nagar, Jagadhri, Dehradun to the northeast, Pehowa, Cheeka, Mansa to the west, Ladwa, Saharanpur, Roorkee to the east, Kaithal, Jind, Hisar to the southwest, Karnal, Panipat, Sonipat, New Delhi to the south, and Shamli, Muzaffarnagar, Meerut to the southeast.